Stuart Macintyre in Conversation with History Honours Students

 In the secondary years [the curriculum] begins with ancient and early history, by Year 10 it reaches modern history, and in Years 11 and 12 it offers special options.
 Then all of that was turned into a curriculum document by about ten curriculum writers, who we met with regularly.

 What was the problem?
 The problem, where Christopher Pyne entered the thing, was that first of all, it was always vulnerable to the suggestion that we were not treating sacred events in Australian history with sufficient seriousness.
 So that in the curriculum that I initiated I thought it very important that rather than tell the familiar story of the Anzacs going to Gallipoli and then serving on the Western Front, students would understand that a lot better if they knew the larger history of the First World War.
 You know, who were our allies?
 Who were our enemies?
 Why were we in Turkey anyhow?
 And that caused great affront because it seemed to be slighting the uniqueness and the importance of the Anzacs.
-But there was also an argument that’s still around now with the Ramsay Centre and Western civilization, that because it was world history and because it was taking other civilizations alongside European civilization, that this was a form of moral relativism, or rather it was a neglect of Western civilization and betraying Western values.
+But there was also an argument that’s still around now with the Ramsay Centre and Western civilisation, that because it was world history and because it was taking other civilisations alongside European civilisation, that this was a form of moral relativism, or rather it was a neglect of Western civilisation and betraying Western values.
 So that’s the background to the Christopher Pyne criticism.

 The Abbott government when it was elected, he was then minister for education, they set up a review, which was pretty – well, I can talk about its shortcomings if you like – there was no public consultation, none of the submissions were identified, and the ministers for education weren’t terribly interested in it.
 So the changes, the compromises to the curriculum in my view is that it doesn’t have sufficient time in the school timetable, and to some extent that’s true of all academic disciplines, which are crowded out by NAPLAN literacy and numeracy tests.
 And there’s been some attempt to teach it back in a Studies of Society and Environment framework.